janvmusic/Learning/data-intensive-apps/chapter9.md

 - **Change notifications** => Clients can watch other clients changes.
 This happens through subscribing to notifications

 #### **Allocation work to nodes**
+Trying to perform majority votes over so many nodes would be terribly inefficient.
+Instead, ZooKeeper runs on a fixed number of nodes (Usually 3 to 5).

+The voting happens in those nodes while supporting a potentially large number of clients.

+ZooKeeper outsources some of the work of coordinating nodes.

+Normally, the kind of data managed by ZooKeeper is quite slow-changing (minutes or hours):
+- "Node lives on IP address 10.1.1.23 and its the leader of partition 7"

+ZooKeeper must not store **runtime** data.

+#### **Service Discovery**
+In cloud/distributed systems, you often don't know the IP addresses of your services ahead of time

+You can configure your services such that when they start up they register their network endpoints in a service registry, where they can be found by other services.

+DNS is the traditional way of looking up the IP address for a service name.
+Although DNS lookups are not linearizable.

+DNS searches are little stale.
+This does not represent a problem.

+Service discovery does not require consensus.
+Leader election does

+Some consensus systems allow **read-only cache replicas**.
+These replicas do not participate in voting, however, they receive asynchronously the change log from the decisions made.

+#### Membership services
+Via consensus, nodes can decide who is actually alive.

+#### Summary
+**Linearizability**:
+- its goal is to make replicated data appears as thought there were only a single copy, and make all operations.
+- It makes the DB to behave like a single-thread.
+- It has performance issues.

+**Causality**:
+- Imposes an ordering on events in the system.
+- Basically, what happened before what, based on cause and effect
+- Puts all operation in a single, totally ordered timeline
+- Some things can be concurrent
+- Works with branching and merging
+- Causal consistency might not be enough.

+**Consensus**
+- Deciding something in such a way that all nodes agree on what was decided and such that the decision is irrevocable.

+**Linearizable compare and set registers** => The register needs to automatically decide whether to set its value, based on whether its current value equals the parameter given in the operation

+**Atomic transaction commit** => A database must decide whether to commit or abort a distributed transaction

+**Total order broadcast** => The system must decide on the order in which to deliver messages

+**Locks and leases** => When several clients are racing to grab a lock or lease, the lock decides which one successfully acquired it

+**Membership/coordination service** => Given a failure detector (i.e. timeouts) the system must decide which nodes are alive, and which should be considered dead

+**Uniqueness constraint** => When several transactions concurrently try to create conflicting records with the same key, the constraint must decide which one to allow and which should fail with a constraint violation.

+**Single-leader app** => All decisions are made by one single node.

+In a single-leader application when the leader dies, then:
+- We can wait until leader comes back, halting all operations.
+Accept that the system will be blocked in the mean time.
+- Manually failover by human hands.
+It's quite common
+- Use an algorithm to automatically choose a new leader.
+This approach requires a consensus algorithm

+Tools like **ZooKeeper** play an important role in providing an _outsourced_ consensus, failure detection, and membership service that apps can use.

+leaderless systems or multi-leader replication systems not necessarily require consensus.